erectbranch/mcu-imagenet-tutorial/README.md

 # ImageNet Validation with Microcontroller Tutorial

-This repository is a tutorial of inferencing ImageNet validation dataset with an STmicroelectronics Microcontroller(MCU) using X-CUBE-AI.
+This repository is a tutorial of inferencing ImageNet validation dataset with a STmicroelectronics Microcontroller(MCU) using X-CUBE-AI.

 <img src="./assets/figures/main.png" alt="main" width="75%"/>